 The lazy way to find out if you are overloaded is to wait till you are stopped by the police or Main Roads inspectors while on your holiday.
 They will advise you and possibly fine you and have your vehicle or vehicles banned from the road until it/they are compliant.

-Otherwise, wait till you have an accident (hopefully no one is injured or killed like in Victoria recently) and see if your insurance company pays out because you were driving and/or towing an unroadworthy vehicle.
+Otherwise, wait till you have an accident (hopefully no one is injured or killed like in NSW recently) and see if your insurance company pays out because you were driving and/or towing an unroadworthy vehicle.

 Is it worth the risk?